priscilaborges/data_analytics_challenge_99/README.md

 ### 2. She also mentioned she has a budget to invest in promoting the business.
 What kind of metrics and performance indicators would you use in order to help her decide if she should invest it into the passenger side or the driver side?
 Extra point if you provide data-backed recommendations.

-Following the number of passenger by week to invest in **bonus weekly per user**.
+Following the number of passenger per week to invest in **bonus weekly per user**.
 ~~~sql
 WITH trips_per_month AS
 (SELECT